KhronosGroup/glTF/specification/README.md

     ]
 ```

+Each attribute is defined as a property of the `attributes` object.
+The name of the property corresponds to an enumerated value identifying the vertex attribute, such as `POSITION`.
+This value will be mapped to a specific named attribute within the GLSL shader for the mesh, as defined in the material technique's `parameters` dictionary property (see Materials and Shading, below).
+The value of the property is the ID  of an accessor that contains the data.

+Valid attribute semantics include `POSITION`, `NORMAL`, `TEXCOORD`, `COLOR`, `JOINT`, `JOINTMATRIX`, and `WEIGHT`.
+Attribute semantics can be of the form `[semantic]_[set_index]`, e.g, `TEXCOORD_0`, `TEXCOORD_1`, etc.

 > **Implementation note:** Each primitive corresponds to one WebGL draw call (engines are, of course, free to batch draw calls).
 When a primitives `indices` property is defined, it references the accessor to use for index data, and GL's `drawElements` function should be used.
 When the `indices` property is not defined, GL's `drawArrays` function should be used with a count equal to the count property of any of the accessors referenced by `attributes` property (they are all equal for a given primitive).